 - Broken bones, especially at the lower half of the body, making it hard to walk or sit

 Damages in a Pedestrian Car Accident

 The seriousness of the pedestrian’s injuries are what determine the damages of the case or settlement.
 If the treatment is minimal and temporary, damages would be less than injuries that need long term treatment.
 Damages include medical costs, lost wages as a result of being injured, and pain and suffering.
 Pain and suffering is the physical discomfort and emotional distress suffered.
-For more information about pain and suffering damages from a car accident, visit our page here.
+For more information about pain and suffering damages from a car accident, contact one of our attorneys.

 When a pedestrian passes away, the estate will bring a wrongful death case.
 In California and Nevada, wrongful death damage recovery includes funeral expenses, lost income, cost of past medical care, etc.